momikey/rhea/doc/syntax-notes.md

 ### Preconditions

-One of Rhea's key functionalities is in its contract system.
+One of Rhea's key functionalities is its contract system.
 This is a set of compile-time and run-time checks of function arguments intended to increase security and prevent common mistakes.

 Let's use preconditions to better control the `power` function above.